audulus/docs/nodes.md

 ![Node](img/nodes/OSC/Osc-Spherical-Sound-Waves.gif)
 *source:* Wikipedia

 The dense portion of the wave is the positive part of the oscillation (0 to 1), and the sparse portion of the wave is the negative portion of the oscillation (0 to -1).
+A value of 0 represents the average ambient air pressure of the space.

 When a speaker cone is pushing out, it creates the high pressure (positive) portion of the wave.
 When a speaker cone is pulling in, it creates a low pressure (negative) portion of the wave.
 Animagraffs has an excellent animated illustration of how a speaker works here: http://animagraffs.com/loudspeaker/